singerdmx/flutter-quill/doc/migration.md

 6. Using custom local for both `QuillEditor` and `QuillToolbar`

-We have added sharedConfigurations property for shared things
+We have added shared configurations property for shared things
 ```dart
  QuillProvider(
   configurations: QuillConfigurations(